20lives/dmote/doc/options.md

 Given that independent movement of each half of the keyboard is not useful, each half can include a mounting plate for a stabilizing ‘beam’.
 That is a straight piece of wood, aluminium, rigid plastic etc. to connect the two halves mechanically and possibly carry the wire that connects them electrically.

-This option is similar to rear housing, but the back plate block provides no interior space for an MCU etc. It is solid, with holes for threaded fasteners and the option of nut bosses.
+This option is similar to rear housing, but the back plate block provides no interior space for an MCU etc. It is solid, with holes for threaded fasteners including the option of nut bosses.

 #### Parameter `include`